oracle/python-oracledb/doc/src/api_manual/connection.rst

     This read-write attribute specifies a method called for each column that is going to be fetched from any cursor associated with this connection.
-The method signature is ``handler(cursor, metadata)`` and the return value is expected to be a :ref:`variable object<varobj>` or None in which case a default variable object will be created.
-If this attribute is None, the default behavior will take place for all columns fetched from cursors.
+The method signature is ``handler(cursor, metadata)`` and the return value is expected to be a :ref:`variable object<varobj>` or *None* in which case a default variable object will be created.
+If this attribute is *None*, the default behavior will take place for all columns fetched from cursors.

     See :ref:`outputtypehandlers`.